 When Can My Baby Go Home from the NICU?

 Before being discharged home, NICU babies must meet certain milestones regarding their weight, breathing, feeding, and temperature.
-Sometimes a NICU baby will no longer need intensive care but they are not quite ready to go home.
+Sometimes a NICU baby will no longer need intensive care but are not quite ready to go home.
 Those infants may transfer to be with their mother on the Mother/Baby Unit.
 Other babies may have specific special needs but can be discharged home if certain requirements are met.
 Your NICU nurse will keep you informed about your baby’s progress and any special requirements he or she may need.